pnkraemer/probdiffeq/docs/examples/smoothing.md

     name: python3
 ---

-# Smooooooothing
+# Smoothing

-There are many ways to skin the cat, and there are even more options to use smoothing for probabilistic IVP solving.
+There are many options to use smoothing for probabilistic IVP solving.
 Here is how.